carloslfu/BB-editor/README.md

 ### BBlocks

-I'm working in [BBlocks][BBlocks-git] a flexible GUI for BB editor, this must work like a blockly extension ( for use with Blocklify ).
+I'm working in [BBlocks][BBlocks-git] a flexible and modern GUI for BB-editor, this must work like a blockly extension ( for use with Blockly-extensions ).

 [BBlocks-git]: https://github.com/carloslfu/BBlocks.js

 ### Blocklify

+Is an extension of Blockly for show code in blocks and generate the same code easly, that will have awesome functions helpers for this, see [the repo][blocklify-git].

+[blocklify-git]: https://github.com/carloslfu/blocklify

+### Blockly-extensions

 The main goal of this project is allows to Blockly based projects some features that for modularity and flexibility must be extesions for the Blockly core.

+Features that will be implemented:

+- Easy code import/export.
+- Zomming like Goolge Maps.
+- Undo/Redo.
+- Pure SVG controls (textinput, dropdown, contextmenu ...).

-The idea is experiment with [blocklify][blocklify-git], understand and get some knowledge about the GUI and architecture requirements of BB-editor (Blocklify is developed with BBlocks simultaneously).
+The idea is experiment with Blockly-extensions, understand the needs and get some knowledge about the GUI and architecture requirements of BB-editor (Blockly-extensions are developed with BBlocks simultaneously).

-[blocklify-git]: https://github.com/carloslfu/blocklify

-### BB editor implementation
+### BB-editor implementation

 Finally, with an awesome GUI and some useful features, all is ready for make a full editor for embedded visual programing.